nychealth/covid-vaccine-data/people/Readme.md

 #  people/
 This folder contains information on the number of people who are fully vaccinated, and people who received at least one dose of COVID-19 vaccine.
 These data include NYC residents who received immunizations administered in NYC, NYS, NJ or elsewhere and reported to the CIR by NYC providers, the [New York State Immunization Information System (NYSIIS)](https://www.health.ny.gov/prevention/immunization/information_system/) or the New Jersey Immunization Information System (NJIIS).

+Note: We are working to add data on vaccinations among 5-11 year olds and third dose/boosters.

 Files labeled ‘by-residency’ also have data on the number of eligible non-NYC residents vaccinated at facilities in NYC, such as individuals who work or study in the city.